Frequently Asked Questions

-Change of Major forms are located at the Admissions and Records Offices at all campuses.
-If the form is received after Priority Registration, a new academic advisor will be assigned prior to the next Priority Registration period if needed.
+If the request is received after Priority Registration, a new academic advisor will be assigned prior to the next Priority Registration period if needed.
 There are deadlines for updating your major each term.
 You may contact the Admissions and Records Office or the Student Advising Center for exact dates.
-Click the link below to view a list of major codes to help complete the Major Change Form.

 - Institutional Certificates